hannibunny/orbook/_sources/deeplearning/cnns.md

 Then the central $224 \times 224$ patch is cropped from the resulting image.
 In addition to this scaling, the only **preprocessing** routine is subtraction of the mean value over the training set from each pixel.

-In the **test-phase** from each test - image 10 versions werecreated:
+In the **test-phase** from each test - image 10 versions were created:

 * the four $224 \times 224$ corner crops and the center crop
 * from each of the 5 crops the horizontal flip